CVE-2019-18568

 01 // Technical Summary

 Avira Free Antivirus 15.0.1907.1514 is vulnerable to a local privilege escalation, allowing a restricted user to execute arbitrary code with kernel-level privileges.
-This vulnerability could lead to complete system compromise, enabling attackers to install malware, steal sensitive data, and gain persistent access to the compromised machine.
+This vulnerability could lead to complete system compromise, enabling attackers to gain full control of the affected machine and potentially spread laterally within a network.

 02 // Vulnerability Mechanism